Eric Emerson: Personal life

 Emerson's bisexuality was well known within Warhol's circle and he had relationships with many of the Factory regulars.
 It was known at the Factory that Billy Smith, Warhol's social publicist, was very close to Emerson.
 When Emerson's father accused his son of being "a little sweet", Emerson responded by saying, "What he don't understand is that my generation can swing both ways".
-On July 21, 1969, Emerson agreed to marry Warhol superstar, Jackie Curtis.
+On July 21, 1969, Emerson agreed to marry Warhol superstar Jackie Curtis in a mock wedding.
 When Emerson failed to show up, Curtis married a wedding guest.
 The wedding, which was a publicity stunt arranged by Curtis, was covered by The Village Voice.

 Emerson had three children from prior relationships.
 He had a daughter Erica in 1967, a son, Branch Emerson, with Stilettos singer Elda Gentile.
-In 1970, he and model and actress Jane Forth, who appeared in Warhol's Women in Revolt, L'Amour, Trash, and Bad, had a son named Emerson Forth.
+In 1971, Emerson and fellow Warhol superstar Jane Forth had a son, Emerson Forth.
 At the time of his death, Emerson was living with Barbara Winter, ex-wife of musician Edgar Winter.